Lume-1

 The Lume-1 is a Spanish nanosatellite developed for educational and scientific purposes by the University of Vigo in cooperation with Alén Space, the University of Porto and the French National Centre of Scientific Research.
 The satellite is part of the Fire-RS program in order to battle wildfires.

+The satellite reentered the atmosphere on 14 February 2024.

 Mission

 Lume-1 is the spacial segment of the Fire-RS program.
 A program developed to create an autonomous network of satellites and UAV to detect and extinguish wildfires.
 In that network, Lume-1 has the task of receive alerts from sensors on the ground and transmit them to the ground segment at UVIGO GS.
 These alerts will coordinate UAVs send by ground control to locate and evaluate the fire.
 In addition, Lume-1 can also store and relay the information gathered by the UAVs to further coordinate the firefighting teams.
 The whole program's costs have been estimated in nearly 2.1 million €, most of them subsidized by the European Commission under the Interreg Sudoe Program.

 Furthermore, professors and students of the Telecommunications Department of the University of Vigo were also involved in the project.
 Particularly in conceptualization, software development and operation.
 Consequently, they were largely responsible for the early feasibility studies, communications software, and the different test perform on and by the satellite.
 The objective of their involvement was mainly educational allowing students to gain some world experience and providing material to write papers and thesis.